holochain/holochain/docs/specs/src/hwp_4_formal.md

 ## Security & Safety

-Many factors contribute to a system's ability to live up to the varying saftey and security requirements of its users.
+Many factors contribute to a system's ability to live up to the varying safety and security requirements of its users.
 In general, the approach taken in Holochain is to provide affordances that take into account the many types of real-world costs that result from adding security and safety to systems such that application developers can match the trade-offs of those costs to their application context.
-The integrity guarantees listed in prior sections detail the fundamental data saftey that Holochain applications provide.
+The integrity guarantees listed in prior sections detail the fundamental data safety that Holochain applications provide.
 Two other important facets of system security and safety come from:

 1. Gating access to functions that change state, for which Holochain provides a unified and flexible Object Capabilities model.
 2. Detecting and blocking participation of bad actors, for which Holochain provides the affordances of validation, warranting, and blocking.